Reception of the Marvel Cinematic Universe: Revenue

 As of June 2022, the MCU is the highest-grossing film franchise in history, having collectively grossed over $26 billion in box-office revenue, more than twice that by the second largest franchise, Star Wars.
 In 2021, the MCU comprised around 30% of the total revenue in North America, up from 18% in 2018.
-The lowest-grossing entry is The Marvels (2023), at $206 million their biggest box office bomb, whereas the highest-grossing is Avengers: Endgame (2019), at $2.8 billion the second highest-grossing film of all time.
+The Marvels (2023), at $206 million, is the franchise's lowest-grossing entry and biggest failure, whereas Avengers: Endgame (2019) is their biggest success, grossing $2.8 billion, making it the second highest-grossing film of all time.

 Accolades

 The films within the franchise have received a number of awards and other accolades.
 They have been nominated for a total of 27 Academy Awards, winning four; 13 British Academy Film Awards, winning one; 170 Saturn Awards, winning 40; and 14 Hugo Awards, winning two.
 Black Panther (2018) received seven nominations at the 91st Academy Awards, including the first ever Best Picture nomination for a superhero film, and won three for Best Costume Design, Best Production Design, and Best Original Score, making it the first MCU film to win an Academy Award.
-Iron Man (2008) became the first MCU film and just the third superhero film ever deemed "culturally, historically, or aesthetically significant" and selected for preservation in the National Film Registry by the Library of Congress in 2022.
+In 2022, the Library of Congress selected Iron Man for preservation in the U.S. National Film Registry, as being "culturally, historically, or aesthetically significant.
+This was the first MCU film and only the third superhero film ever to receive that recognition.